Heroin drug addiction: An American tragedy

 - The central nervous system is depressed under heroin, and mental functions slow down.

 These are all short-term effects.

 - Serious, unseen problems can occur, such as heart problems, infections of the heart lining and valves.

 - Cellulites and liver disease can develop, as well as pulmonary disease.

 - Addicts who are in poor health are in jeopardy of contracting pneumonia, as heroin depresses the respiratory system.

-Users develop a tolerance to heroin and that leads to abuse and heroin drug addiction.
+Users develop a tolerance to heroin and that leads to addiction.
 Abusers need more and more heroin to get the same “rush” and as the amount of heroin needed grows, the dependence on the drug takes hold.

 Addicts need the drug because their bodies become used to the drug being present, as if it were supposed to be there in order for everything to function.